 Export Entity Definition Report

-You can export a list of ER Domains, Entities and each Entity’s detailed information to Excel file.
+You can export a comprehensive list of ER Domains, Entities and detailed Entity information to an excel file.

 1. Go to [Tools] – [ER Diagram] – [Export Entity Definition Report].